tkafka/youtube-downloader-server/README.md

 Really simple youtube downloader as a expresss-powered website using [ytdl-core](https://github.com/fent/node-ytdl-core).

-Pass youtube url in ?url=... parameter (to directly call eg. from bookmarklet).
+Pass youtube video url in ?url=... parameter (to directly call eg. from bookmarklet), or open a page and paste youtube link into the form.
+Get highest quality mp4 video available.

-When there isn't a valid youtube video url in `url` parameter, displays an input form.

 ## Install and run